Top 5 Mining Stocks To Watch In 2017

 Syrah Resources is going to become a graphite producer in 2017.
 Its Balama deposit in Mozambique contains measured, indicated and inferred resources of 128.5 million tonnes of graphite and proven and probable reserves of 13.1 million tonnes of graphite.
 It is probably the largest graphite deposit in the world and the plan of the company is to become the largest graphite producer.
 The shares of the company lost more than 28% of their value in 2016, as the company had to raise almost A$200 million to finance the Balama mine construction.
 But the mine is fully funded now and it is able to expect that Syrah Resources will be re-rated from a developer to a producer over the coming quarters.

-The Balama graphite mine will have capacity of 380,000 tonnes of graphite per year.
+The Balama graphite mine will have a capacity of 380,000 tonnes of graphite per year.
 The expected cash cost is only $286/t of FOB graphite.
-The initial capex should be less than $200 million and the after-tax NPV(10%) is more than $1 billion, at a weighted average basket graphite price of $1,000/t.
+The initial capex should be less than $200 million and the after-tax NPV (10%) is more than $1 billion at a weighted average basket graphite price of $1,000/t.
 The production is expected to start in Q2 2017, with full production from Q3 2018.
-Syrah intends to produce not only flake graphite that costs around $1,000 per tonne, but also uncoated and coated spherical graphite that costs approximately four times and eight times more.
+Syrah intends to produce not only flake graphite that costs around $1,000 per tonne but also uncoated and coated spherical graphite that costs approximately four times and eight times more.
 The spherical graphite should be produced in Syrah's Louisiana facility.
 The feasibility study for the facility should commence in Q2 2017 and the facility should be completed by the end of 2018.
 The expected capacity is 60,000 tonnes of uncoated spherical graphite per year.
 Syrah should be able to satisfy a big part of the rapidly growing demand of the battery industry for the spherical graphite.

-The main catalysts that should push share price of Syrah Resources higher in 2017, are the start-up of production at Balama, expected by the end of Q2, and the results of the Lousiana spherical graphite facility feasibility study, that could be completed by the end of Q4.
-If everything goes smoothly, Syrah Resources share price should record some notable gains in 2017.
+The main catalysts that should push share price of Syrah Resources higher in 2017 are the startup of production at Balama, expected by the end of Q2, and the results of the Louisiana spherical graphite facility feasibility study, that could be completed by the end of Q4.
+If everything goes smoothly, Syrah Resources' share price should record some notable gains in 2017.

 3. Nevsun Resources (NYSEMKT:NSU)

-Nevsun Mining experienced some significant changes in 2016.
+Nevsun mining experienced some significant changes in 2016.
 Its Eritrean Bisha copper mine finished the first stage of its mine life and entered a new era, in which it will produce more zinc than copper.
 The copper producer turned into a zinc-copper producer just in time to reap the benefits of the fresh zinc bull market.
-Although the start-up of the new processing plant has been more complicated than expected, due to the problems with separation of the copper concentrate, it is believed that the problems will be resolved during the coming months.
+Although the startup of the new processing plant has been more complicated than expected, due to the problems with separation of the copper concentrate, it is believed that the problems will be resolved during the coming months.

 Nevsun's share price increased only by 17% in 2016, but the company hides a lot of potential that should be unlocked in the coming years.
 In Q2 2016, Nevsun acquired Reservoir Minerals and its high-grade copper-gold Timok project located in Serbia.
 Timok consists of an Upper and a Lower zone.
 The Upper zone is 100% owned by Nevsun Resources and it contains inferred and indicated resources of 2.65 billion lb copper and 2.5 million toz gold and it is still open in several directions.
 The ore grades 3.4% copper and 2.1 g/t gold.
-Thanks to the high-grade nature of the deposit and great infrastructure in the area, the PEA outlined two very promising development scenarios with an initial capex of slightly more than $200 million and an after-tax NPV(8%) of slightly less than $1 billion.
+Thanks to the high-grade nature of the deposit and great infrastructure in the area, the PEA outlined two very promising development scenarios with an initial capex of slightly more than $200 million and an after-tax NPV (8%) of slightly less than $1 billion.

 The Lower zone is 60.4% owned by Nevsun Resources and 39.6% owned by Freeport-McMoRan (NYSE:FCX).
 It has lower grades compared to the Upper zone, but it is much larger and still open in several directions.
 The exploration has intersected some impressive intervals of mineralisation, including 1.05% of copper equivalent over 835.8 meters or 1.07% of copper equivalent over 705.8 meters.